zhendrikse/tdd/README.md

 - **[presentations](./presentations/)** &rarr; [reveal-md](https://github.com/webpro/reveal-md) TDD presentations
 - **[tdd-katas](./tdd-katas/)** &rarr; TDD katas
   - **[README.md](./tdd-katas/README.md)** &rarr; with a table that lists per kata both a course-grained difficulty as well as a list of aspects that are addressed
-  - **a-kata-name/** &rarr; katas in various languages such as Python, Java, Javascript, Kotlin, and Clojure with both a general introduction in the readme files as well as detailed instruction files per kata per language
+  - **a-kata-name** &rarr; katas in various languages such as Python, Java, Javascript, Kotlin, and Clojure with both a general introduction in the readme files as well as detailed instruction files per kata per language
 - **[tools](./tools/)** &rarr; playgrounds for getting acquainted with tools, libraries, and frameworks such as [approval testing](https://approvaltests.com/)

 All materials are ready to be used in the Cloud, e.g. on [replit.com](https://replit.com) or [gitpod.io](https://gitpod.io)